almostearthling/when-command-docs/advanced.rst

 * ``watched path``:
   A path to be watched.
 Can be either the path to a file or to a directory.
-  No trailing slash is required.
+  No trailing slash is required, but it has to be a full path (it could be relative if the user is sure of where **When** is launched from).

 User Event
 ^^^^^^^^^^